 Disabling Data Encryption

 Once Data Encryption has been enabled on a form, it can only be removed or have the password changed if you know the current password.
-You can accomplish this by going to Settings > Security and clicking 'Disable Data Encryption' (or 'Change Encryption Password').
+You can accomplish this by going to Settings > Security and clicking 'Delete Password' (or 'Edit Password').

-If you're disabling encryption, you'll be prompted enter the current password and if changing the password you'll be prompted to enter the current password in addition to entering a new password and confirming it.
+If you're deleting the encryption password, you'll be prompted enter the current password and if changing the password you'll be prompted to enter the current password in addition to entering a new password and confirming it.

 Notes: You do not need to enable data encryption if you are not saving collected data in the database.